Gamelan outside Indonesia: Australia and New Zealand

 Most of the gamelans in Australia are associated with universities or schools.
-One of the most famous is the gamelan Digul, made in the Digul prison camp in 1927 and brought to Australia during World War II.
+One of the most notable is Gamelan Digul, constructed at the Digul internment camp in 1927 and brought to Australia during the Second World War.

 In cities such as Melbourne, local gamelan groups take the opportunity to play in public to encourage interest both in gamelan music and in Indonesian culture.

-In New Zealand there are two gamelan sets in Wellington, one Javanese and the other Balinese.
-There are gamelan ensembles in Auckland, Christchurch and Dunedin.
+In New Zealand, there are two gamelan sets in Wellington, one Javanese and the other Balinese.
+There are gamelan ensembles in Auckland, Christchurch, and Dunedin.